 In countries like Columbia, Brazil, Dominican Republic, Sweden, Slovenia, Poland etc. poverty plays a major role in discriminating boys in education from Secondary education.
 In some other countries like Honduras and Italy, this is almost linear and steeply increases in all levels.
 In countries like Bangladesh, Malawi and Panama however, poverty leads to discrimination against girls’ education.

 In India, the poverty-stricken boys are mostly from migrant communities where they live far from their schools.
 Sometimes the schools near the construction sites where their parents work may not be willing to enrol these boys.
 So, these boys have no option but to drop out of schools.

 Studies of Côrtes Neri et al., 2005; and Duryea et al., 2007 found that a poor boy has 46% more probability in dropping out of education system when the household income suddenly falls.

 The study showed that poverty also leads to lower attainment in Europe and in North America.
 In Italy, 83 poor males completed upper-secondary education and only 66 poor boys attended post-secondary education in every 100 poor female students.

-In poverty-stricken countries like Botswana, Lesotho and Namibia poor boys are more likely to be taken out of education system than poor girls.
+In poverty-stricken countries like Botswana, Lesotho and Namibia poor boys are more likely to be taken out of the education system than poor girls.
 This basically depends on the social structure of the country and available jobs (Jha and Kelleher, 2006).

 School Environment Leads to Boys’ Disengagement from Education

 Another finding in the report is that boys may be socially structured to disengage from education.
-The report says, existing social and gender norms and social conditioning may lead to drop-out of boys who do not want to value education system.
+The report says, existing social and gender norms and social conditioning may lead to drop-out of boys who do not want to value the education system.

 This may be due to several factors –